'It's insurrection' Biden says, as Trump supporters storm U.S. Capitol

 WASHINGTON (Reuters) -Hundreds of supporters of President Donald Trump stormed the U.S. Capitol on Wednesday in a bid to overturn his election defeat, forcing Congress to postpone a session that would have certified President-elect Joe Biden’s victory.

-With drawn guns and tear gas, police evacuated lawmakers and sought to clear the Capitol Building of protesters, who surged through the halls of Congress in shocking scenes broadcast across the globe.
+With drawn guns and tear gas, police evacuated lawmakers and sought to clear the Capitol Building of the Trump supporters, who surged through the halls of Congress in shocking scenes broadcast across the globe.

 One protester occupied the Senate dais and yelled: “Trump won that election.”
 Protesters overturned barricades and clashed with police as thousands descended on the Capitol grounds.

+Police declared the Capitol building secure shortly after 5:30 p.m.
+(2230 GMT), more than three hours after it was breached.

-Video showed protesters breaking windows and police deploying tear gas inside the building.
-Washington Metropolitan Police Chief Robert Contee said the rioters used chemical irritants to attack police.
-Several police were injured and one civilian was shot, he said.
+Video showed the Trump supporters breaking windows and police deploying tear gas inside the building.
+Washington Metropolitan Police Chief Robert Contee said members of the crowd used chemical irritants to attack police and several had been injured.
+One civilian died after being shot during the mayhem, local media said.
+The FBI said it had disarmed two suspected explosive devices.

+It was the most damaging attack on the iconic building since the British army burned it in 1814, according to the U.S. Capitol Historical Society.

+The chaotic scenes unfolded after Trump, who before the election refused to commit to a peaceful transfer of power if he lost, addressed thousands of protesters, repeating unfounded claims that the election was stolen from him due to widespread fraud and irregularities.

 Biden, a Democrat who defeated the Republican president in the Nov.
 3 election and is due to take office on Jan.
 20, said the activity of the protesters “borders on sedition.”